-When you’re querying a database, you may want to filter out the results using specific conditions.
-For example, you may want to get a list of employees who are sales managers, or who started working for a company after a particular date.
-Or you may wish to update or delete records, but only if they meet your requirements.
+You may want to filter out the results of a query using specific conditions.
+For example, you may want to get a list of employees who are sales managers.
+Or you may want to find out who started working for a company after a particular date.

-WHERE is used in SQL queries to filter records that meet a particular condition, or a set of conditions.
-The WHERE clause comes after the “FROM” clause in an SQL statement, and usually uses the following syntax:
+The SQL WHERE clause filters records that meet a particular condition, or a set of conditions.
+The WHERE clause comes after the “FROM” clause in an SQL statement.

-So, let’s say that we want to get a list of employees who are senior sales associates.
-We could use the following SQL statement to get that information, which filters employees by their title:
+We want to get a list of employees who are senior sales associates.
+To do so, we could use the following SQL SELECT statement:

 SELECT name, title FROM employees WHERE title = 'Senior Sales Associate';